saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

      next hop 10.0.2.4/32 Gi0/0/0/2.12 labels imposed {340 282}
 ```

 The `282` label makes sense, we just saw that one in the BGP advertisement.
-The `38` is the transport label, which is associated with the LSP towards `vmx5`.
+The `176` and `340` are transport labels towards `vmx5`.
 We can see that using:

 ```
 RP/0/RP0/CPU0:ios_xr_1#show mpls ldp forwarding 10.0.0.5/32